107208579/tracking/switches/README.md

 <br />
 <br />

-Here's a short video that shows the basic function:
+Here's a short video that shows a button press that generates a new calendar and syncs it to two calendars.

 https://user-images.githubusercontent.com/6289141/120297608-d7eac800-c2fb-11eb-97d8-41e60def8116.mov